 For more information or assistance, contact OpenPittsburgh.Org at (412) 532-8338.

 The legal basis for getting recountable voting machines for your municipality:

 Shall an electronic voting system be used at polling places in the (City, Borough, Town, Township, etc.) of (name of municipality) where the primary official record of each voter’s choices shall be a human readable paper ballot or record, marked and verified by each voter at the time of voting as correctly indicating their choices, the election vote totals being electronically tabulated and the paper records/ballots being retained, untraceable to the voter’s identity, for audit and recount purposes?

 The question length is restricted to 75 words by state law.
 If your municipality’s name has 3 or more words (excluding Borough, City, etc., & “of”), call OpenPittsburgh.Org at (412) 532-8338 for possible question wording.

 The Pennsylvania Election Code

-The following is excerpted from the statutory requirements of the state Election Code (emphasis added to indicate pertinent wording):
+The following is excerpted from the statutory requirements of the state Election Code (emphasis added):